Mexico - Yucatan: Textile Adventures with Gillian Travis

 In your kit you will find a large block-printed motif [ we excitedly printed these for you during our Indian Textile Adventure😊]

-We thought stitching into them, inspired by some of the hand stitch we have seen would be the perfect reason to sit at a beachside cafe with a cooling drink, the Caribbean Sea in front of you and a leisurley afternoon.
+We thought stitching into them, inspired by some of the hand stitch we have seen would be the perfect reason to sit at a beachside cafe with a cooling drink, the Caribbean Sea in front of you and a leisurely afternoon.

 B,L,D